naruhin/car-db-spring-boot/README.md

 #### Update entity by id in database
 ![update entity by id in database](screenshots/update.png "update entity by id in database")

+_If there is no entity with such id, EntityNotFoundException will be thrown!_

 #### Delete all entity's in database
 ![delete all entity's in database](screenshots/deleteall.png "delete all entity's in database")